-James Ishmael Ford is a Zen Buddhist priest and author.
+The Reverend James Ishmael Ford is a Unitarian Universalist minister, a Zen teacher, and an author.

-James is the author of a number of books, mostly addressing aspects of the Zen life.
-His most recent is If You’re Lucky, Your Heart Will Break.
-His Introduction to the Zen Koan is due in June.
-He is married to Jan Seymour-Ford, also a long-time Zen practitioner.
+He is married to Jan Seymour-Ford, a retired librarian.
 They live in the Alamitos Beach neighborhood of Long Beach, California, together with their three-legged cat Cassie.

 For more about James and his work go here.